Ripley6811/ladybug-pie/README.md

     Implements OpenCV's FeatureDetector_create, Descriptor_create, and flann_index methods to do feature detection and matching over a series of images.

-    TODO: Still needs some testing and clean-up and the addition of a bundle adjustment method.
+    TODO: Still needs some testing and clean-up.

+**online_SLAM**
+* `SLAM` class

+    Based on the SLAM algorithm introduced in Udacity's robot car course.

+    Changed to make it easy to add positions and measurements.
+'Online' SLAM is optional; the removal of old positions is done with a method call.